 - labour market issues, such as: employers preferring to hire young men over young women; young women facing assimilation difficulties when returning to work after childbirth; young women being more likely to have low-paid jobs or precarious employment.

-In 2017, there were nine EU Member States where the proportion of young female NEETs was at least 10.0 percentage points higher than the corresponding share for young men.
-Among these, the difference between the sexes was within the range of 10–11 percentage points in Bulgaria and Italy, rising to 13–15 points in Greece, Poland, Estonia and Romania, before peaking at 18.0 in both Hungary and Slovakia and 20.1 points in Czechia; an even wider gender gap was recorded in Turkey (38.0 points).
+In 2019, there were nine EU Member States where the proportion of young female NEETs was at least 10.0 percentage points higher than the corresponding share for young men.
+Among these, the difference between the sexes was within the range of 10–11 percentage points in Italy, Greece and Bulgaria, rising to 14–17 points in Estonia, Poland, Romania and Hungary, before peaking at 19.1 in Slovakia and 22.9 points in Czechia; an even wider gender gap was recorded in Turkey (33.7 points).

 As young women become older they are more often neither in employment nor in education and training

-An analysis for three different age groups of young people (aged 20–24; aged 25–29; aged 30–34) shows that the EU-28 gender gap for NEETs increased as a function of age in 2017.
-For people aged 20–24, NEET rates for young women were 1.3 percentage points higher than those for young men.
-The gap between the sexes widened to 9.7 points among people aged 25–29, and peaked at 13.3 points for those aged 30–34.
+An analysis for three different age groups of young people (aged 20–24; aged 25–29; aged 30–34) shows that the EU gender gap for NEETs increased as a function of age in 2019.
+For people aged 20–24, NEET rates for young women were 1.8 percentage points higher than those for young men.
+The gap between the sexes widened to 9.3 points among people aged 25–29, and peaked at 13.5 points for those aged 30–34.
 This pattern may be linked, at least in part, to the growing number of women who postpone childbirth, the low share of men who interrupt their careers to help raise a family, and a range of difficulties faced by women who wish to integrate a professional career with their maternal role.

-In 2017, the NEET rate for young people aged 20–24 was lower for women than it was for men in 12 of the EU Member States.
-Female rates were 0.2–1.3 percentage points lower than male rates in the Netherlands, Italy, France, Cyprus, Spain, Ireland, Denmark, Finland and Luxembourg, with the gap between the sexes rising to 1.8 points in both Austria and Latvia and 2.1 points in Belgium.
+In 2019, the NEET rate for young people aged 20–24 was lower for women than it was for men in nine of the EU Member States.
+Female rates were 0.3–0.9 percentage points lower than male rates in Malta, Spain, the Netherlands, Finland, Denmark and France, with the gap between the sexes rising to 2.3 points in Latvia and 2.6 points in both Lithuania and Belgium.

-Among people aged 25–29 and those aged 30–34, female NEET rates were consistently higher than male NEET rates in all of the EU Member States.
-For the first of these two age groups, the biggest gender gaps were recorded in Hungary, Czechia and Slovakia, where NEET rates for women were 19.1–22.6 percentage points higher than those for men.
-The differences between the sexes were generally more pronounced among people aged 30–34, as gender gaps of more than 20.0 percentage points were recorded in Estonia, Slovakia and Hungary, while the gap in Czechia rose to 28.9 percentage points.
+Among people aged 25–29 and those aged 30–34, female NEET rates were consistently higher than male NEET rates in almost all of the EU Member States.
+The only exception is Luxembourg where the NEET rate for women aged 25-29 was 2.6 percentage points lower than the one for men.
+For the first of these two age groups, the biggest gender gaps of more than 20.0 points were recorded in Slovakia and Czechia, where NEET rates for women were respectively 20.5 and 22.2 percentage points higher than those for men.
+The differences between the sexes were generally more pronounced among people aged 30–34, as gender gaps of 20.0 percentage points or more were recorded in Greece, Hungary and Slovakia, while the gap in Czechia rose to 33.2 percentage points.